-NEES/EERI Research-to-Practice Webinar: Seismic Stability of Levees Resting Atop Peat Soil
+NEES/EERI Research-to-Practice Webinar: Seismic Stability of Levees Resting Atop Peat Soil edit delete

 Presenters: Scott J. Brandenberg (M. EERI), UCLA; Jonathan P. Stewart (M. EERI), UCLA; Curt Schmutte, Schmutte Consulting; Anne Lemnitzer (M. EERI), University of California, Irvine.
 "Seismic Stability of Levees Resting Atop Peat Soil" is the next in the Research-to-Practice Webinar Series co-produced by the Network for Earthquake Engineering Simulation (NEES) and the Earthquake Engineering Research Institute (EERI).